Alligator Mating Season is here!…

 - Genus: Alligator

 Legalese – The State of Florida is responsible for the management and control programs related to Alligators.
 Hunting season is from Aug 15 – Nov 1 each year.
 Only individuals with proper licenses and permits are allowed to harvest alligators, with two being the limit.
 Source – Florida Fish and Wildlife Conservation Commission.

 The American Alligator lives in the southern United States, from North Carolina to Texas.
-These gators can be found in slow moving rivers, ponds, lakes and swamps.
+These gators can be found in slow-moving rivers, ponds, lakes, and swamps.
 Gators can tolerate salt water only for brief periods.
 There’s an old saying in Florida “…if there’s a body of water, there’s probably a gator around.”
 Despite seeing numerous gators over the years, it is still a special excitement to see one while paddling.
-Having an understanding of their behavior alleviates many fears, though there were times, I have paddled quite briskly when a gator slips into the water and heads my way!
+Having an understanding of their behavior alleviates many fears, though there were times, I paddled quite briskly when a gator slips into the water and heads my way!

 - Alligators are social creatures, often found in groups called congregations.
 These groups are typically seen basking in the sun or swimming.

-- The diet of adolescent gators consists primarily of small fish, amphibians and other small invertebrates.
-Older gators eat larger fish, foul, turtles and small mammals.
+- The diet of adolescent gators consists primarily of small fish, amphibians, and other small invertebrates.
+Older gators eat larger fish, fowl, turtles, and small mammals.
 Gators do not chew their food and have to swallow prey whole or, using a strong shaking motion, rip the prey into bite-size pieces.
 They can swim up to 20 mph and are quite effective hunters in the water.

 - Alligators are very territorial.
 Once in the water, they will often stay in the area to protect their territory.
 They have excellent hearing and are often aware of intruders before they arrive.
 Gators often slip into the water for their own safety rather than as an aggressive move.
 If an alligator is hissing it is letting you know you are too close.